dannypule/useful-code-snippets/mac_dev_environment_setup.md

 ```
 Should now be `/opt/homebrew/bin/git`

-### signing into github using ssh key
+### Github: Install github cli https://cli.github.com/

+### Github: personal access token

-Re-generate a personal access token called "macbook-home" here: https://github.com/settings/tokens
+Generate a personal access token at https://github.com/settings/tokens

-Cache username and password in the command line `git config --global credential.helper osxkeychain`

-When entering username and password (e.g. while pushing), use the personal access token.
+### Github: Log into git with gh (github cli)

+- Run: `gh auth login`
+- For question: "How would you like to authenticate GitHub CLI?", Select option: "Paste an authentication token"
+- Paste in the personal access token created above

 ### NVM - Node Version Manager